 Practical Rules for Product Management: Some rules just aren’t meant to be broken (Part I)

-The Pragmatic Marketing Framework catalogs the activities and artifacts required for creating and delivering technology products to the market.
+The Pragmatic Institute Framework catalogs the activities and artifacts required for creating and delivering technology products to the market.
 You probably have a laminated version of it.
 Have you ever looked at the back?
-In addition to learning the Framework, people who attend the Pragmatic Marketing seminar receive 20 rules for product management success.
+In addition to learning the Framework, people who attend the Pragmatic Institute seminar receive 20 rules for product management success.

 Maureen Rogers applies her own interpretations and personal experiences to these 20 rules in her multiple-part series.
 In this article, she explores rules 1 through 5.